nightmarebadger/my_blog/_posts/python-in-the-wide-world-week-1.markdown

 ---

-In an effort to actually post something here, I have decided to do a series of "XXX week" posts.
+In an effort to actually post something here, I have decided to do a series of "X week" posts.
 Starting off with a "Python in the wide world week", I'll be exploring some interesting places where Python is used in the real world.

 ## [XBMC]